 From Tokyo Station, take JR Sobu Line Limited Express to Choshi Station.
 From Choshi Station, take a local bus to Inubou bus stop (about 15 min).

-You can also enjoy exploring the “Omotesando”, the front approach to the temple which stretches about one kilometer from the railway station.
+You can also enjoy exploring the Omotesando, the approach to the temple which stretches about one kilometer from the train station.
 Naritasan’s Omotesando is a lively street lined by numerous restaurants and shops selling traditional crafts, foods and souvenirs.

 How to get to Naritasan Shinshoji Temple

 15 to 20 min walk from JR Narita or Keisei Narita Station.